imam-db/ML-ZoomCamp/Capstone/README.md

 ```
 docker build -t mushroom-flask .
 ```
-which "titanic-flask" will be the docker image for our application.
+which "mushroom-flask" will be the docker image for our application.
 After successfully built, it can be continued to running by typing
 ```
 docker run -p 5000:5000 mushroom-flask